 Once you’ve done that, open your WP Admin Dashboard and head to Appearance > Theme editor.
 Then, click Theme Functions or functions.php on the theme files sidebar on the right.

 Now, use the editor to paste in the following code snippet.
-The code will create a custom function that will change the text of the checkout.
+The code will create a custom function that updates the checkout text.
 Simply change the Checkout-Text-Here part of the code to anything that you’d like.

 function quadlayers_woocommerce_button_proceed_to_checkout() { ?>